I Am the Fun Blame Monster!

-I Am the Fun Blame Monster! is the debut album of the band Menomena.
+I Am the Fun Blame Monster! is the debut studio album from Portland-based experimental pop/rock group Menomena.
 It was self-released on May 20, 2003 and made available exclusively through online retailer CD Baby.
 The CD was re-released by FILMguerrero in 2004, and then again by Barsuk/FILMguerrero in 2007.
 A white vinyl LP was released by FILMguerrero in 2005 that featured an origami design by band member Brent Knopf and hand screen printing/assembly by band member Danny Seim.
 The original run was limited to 500 copies, which sold out.
 FILMguerrero re-released the LP in 2007 on 180 gram vinyl, but without the intricate packaging.
 The title is an anagram for "The First Menomena Album."

 On May 24, 2011, the album was reissued as a double album alongside a bonus DVD.
 The bonus material features 9 bonus tracks and rare footage of the band's appearances on Portland cable public-access television program The Sista Social Show, a live performance at Portland's Meow-Meow and music videos for the album tracks "Trigga Hiccups" and "Cough Coughing".